lauri3new/light-arrow-docs/docs/Task.md

 ### Composability

-Tasks are highly composable through their various methods listed below.
-The `orElse` and `andThen` methods are also provided as functions that accept n number of Tasks, `orElse` can be used for 'horizontal' composition, such as building up the routes of a express App. `andThen` can be used for 'vertical' composition, such as changing the context of a request for example in an authorisation middleware where the user making the requests details are added to the context for use by subsequent middlewares.
+Tasks are highly composable through their various methods listed below. `orElse` can be used for 'horizontal' composition, such as building up the routes of a express App.
 Some more combinators are included such as `retry` and `repeat`.

 ### Cancellation